Diogo-Paulico/FCT-VPN/README.md

 # VPN FCT - Linux
 This guide intends to allow the use of FCT's VPN on Linux.
 Any issues, post them in the issues tab <br/>THANKS: to Miguel, Duda, João and Tiago for early testing of the install and VMs;to João Arvana for making the install process easier, and optimizing this guide;

+## 💥💥Warning💥💥
+Some students report this method has not worked for them.
+If this is your case, we advise you to try out [this repository](https://github.com/ruyrybeyro/chrootvpn) instead.
+Follow the instructions on that repository, using `vpn.fct.unl.pt` as your VPN endpoint.
+The downside of that method is about 700MB of disk usage, the upside is that the VPN does not contaminate your actual system, and is contained to a chroot.
+Thanks to ruyrybeyro for the script!

 # Index
 1. [Compatibility](#compatibility)